 Be aware that fees may be attached to certain transcripts and other records.
 You can visit this list of fees for more information.

 If you would prefer to find records in person rather than online, you can do so by visiting a public terminal for searching district court cases.
 These terminals are available for use at many district court locations, as well as the State Law Library.

 Not all records are available to the public due to their sensitivity, concern for victim safety, or inclusion of personal information.
 These are classified as private, sealed, or protected, or they may be a juvenile case.

 Private cases include those petitions for divorce and motions to waive 90-day waiting periods in a divorce, motions for temporary orders in child custody cases, requests for protective orders, victim impact statements, and medical records.
 Only the involved parties, their lawyers, and a few others are able to view and copy these records.

 Sealed records are kept from the public because knowledge of their material is sensitive.
 These include cases of adoption and expungement.
 They can be accessed by petitioning the court for permission to unseal them.
 Documents that contain an attorney’s work product, confidential business records, or court security plans are known as protected records.

 Records of juvenile court cases are also unavailable to the public.
 They may either be social records or legal records.
 Juvenile court records may only be accessed by certain people, including the parents of unemancipated minors, therapists and evaluators, litigants, court personnel, law enforcement agencies, and certain other professionals.

 Salt Lake City Criminal and Family Lawyer Is Here To Assist You

-If you are involved in a criminal case, Salt Lake City criminal defense attorney Darwin Overson can assist you will all of your needs.
+If you are involved in a criminal case, Salt Lake City criminal defense lawyer Darwin Overson can assist you will all of your needs.
 Call (801) 823-6935 for a free consultation about moving forward with your case.